damienvanrobaeys/Intune_Scripts/Locate device/README.md

 **Things to notice**
+- There are two folers depending of the module you use
-- The script uses the module Microsoft.Graph.Intune
+- The script uses the module Microsoft.Graph.Intune or MSAL.PS
 - Getting location of a device can take a while
 - Displaying real  address may display an error if you use it multiple times, just try later in this case